Aerial Lift Rescue Best Practices

 Your worker is high up in the air in an aerial lift, working on power lines to get electricity restored to the neighborhood.
 He’s found the problem, fixed it, and now he is ready to come down and everyone can go home for the day.
 At this point, he realizes that something isn’t right.
 The aerial lift won’t work like it should.
 It fails to retract, so he can come down.
 After a few moments of denying the truth, everyone realizes he is stuck in an aerial lift.
+An aerial lift rescue may be in the cards.

 Actually, this situation is not really “unthinkable.”
 At least it shouldn’t be.
 A well-trained aerial lift worker or aerial work platform (AWP) operator should be prepared for anything.
 This includes any scenario where the lift stops working, resulting in being stranded stories above the ground.